eslaamehab/Movies-Website/README.md

 3. Watch List
 4. Browse, search, and manage your movies watch list

-Make sure relative Express & node module packages and installed locally on your device to run smoothly
+Make sure relative Express & node module packages are installed locally on your device to run smoothly